mayerrobert/jmurmel/mlib.md

 Return `t` if all of the arguments are the same character.
 ### Function: char
     (char string n) -> nth-character

+Return the n-th character of the string `string`, `n` is 0-based.
 ### Function: equal
     (equal a b) -> boolean

-Return t if any of the following is true:
+Return `t` if any of the following is true:

 - `a` and `b` are `eql`
 - `a` and `b` are strings, characters or symbols and have the same text value